maelys-mcardle/transphobic-media/db/README.md

 ## Fields

-### imdb: The IMDB identifier
+### `imdb`: The IMDB identifier

 The IMDB identifier for the movie or show.
 If the url for the production is `www.imdb.com/title/tt0109445/`, then the identifier would be `tt0109445`.

-### transphobia: Is it transphobic?
+### `transphobia`: Is it transphobic?

-Whether the media is transphobic or contains depictions of transphobia even if the production itself is affirming of trans rights.
+Whether the media contains depictions of transphobia or is itself transphobic.
+This is the main identifier used to let others know that consuming the content might not be care-free.

 ```
 0: No transphobia in the content
-1: Transphobic or depicts transphobia
+1: Depicts transphobia or is itself transphobic
 -: Not applicable
 ?: Unknown
 ```

 **Note**: If `normalizesTransphobia` is `1`, so is this.

-### normalizesTransphobia: Does it normalize transphobia?
+### `normalizesTransphobia`: Does it normalize transphobia?

 Whether it normalizes transphobia.
 This includes media containing transphobic jokes and productions that cast cis men to play trans women.